BigSoftVideo/DOTE/glossary.md

 1. The abstract Line Numbers in the Editor.
 The Transcript Editor assigns a temporary, unique number in ascending order to each and every line.
-1. The Line Numbers assigned when the Transcript is [exported to an RTF document](export.md).
+1. The Line Numbers assigned when the Transcript is [Exported to an RTF document](export.md).
-The Exporter can assign a permanent, unique line number in ascending order to every line or some of the lines according to a principle, such as only assign a Line Number to a line if it has a [speaker-id](#id), a [timing interval](#interval) and/or a [comment](#comment).
+The Exporter can assign a permanent, unique line number in ascending order to every line or some of the lines according to a principle, such as only assign a Line Number to a line if it has a [Speaker-id](#id), a [Timing Interval](#interval) and/or a [Comment](#comment).
 Thus, these two senses are not equivalent.

 ### Loop <a id='loop'></a>

-Media in a Transcript can be looped by selecting a portion of the [waveform](#waveform) on the [timeline](timeline.md#loop) to [playback](play.md) repeatedly.
+Media in a Transcript can be looped by selecting a portion of the [Waveform](#waveform) on the [Timeline](timeline.md#loop) to [Replay](play.md) repeatedly.

 ### Media Manager <a id='media'></a>

 The [Media Manager](media.md) is a tool to add media files to an individual [Project](project.md).
-It is used to import (by copying), configure and delete media files, as well as make them [active](#active) in the current Transcript.
+It is used to import (by copying), configure and delete media files, as well as make them [Active](#active) in the current Transcript.
 A Project can contain multiple media files, and each Transcript in a Project can activate one or more of these media to use in the [Timeline](timeline.md) and [Video Panel(s)](video.md).

 ### Neighbourhood <a id='neighbourhood'></a>

-A [Neighbourhood](tiers.md) is a concept we developed to better encapsulate what goes on during one event in which a relatively short, fixed time period elapses.
+A [Neighbourhood](tiers.md) is a concept we developed to better encapsulate what goes on during a recording in which a relatively short, fixed time period elapses.
-Relevant actions taking place sequentially or simultanesously during the Event are captured in a set of transcript lines in a [script-based transcription system](#script).
 Sets of lines in a transcript can be grouped together temporally because they try to represent events that happen within a single, continuous duration in time.
+In practice, the duration of time is most often dictated by the maximum number of characters (with a specific font size) that are available on a single line on a standard page of text, eg. A4/Letter.
+A new Neighourhood begins when the lines in the prior Neighbourhood terminate before the maximum is reached.
+Each Neighbourhood is temporally contiguous with the one immediately before and the one after.
-Everything transcribed in a Neighbourhood occurs within that single duration of time, whether it be speech, multimodal action or events happening in the scene.
+Everything transcribed in a single Neighbourhood occurs within that single duration of time, whether it be speech, multimodal action or events happening in the scene.
+Relevant actions taking place sequentially or simultaneously are represented in a set of transcript lines using a [Script-based Transcription System](#script).
-A Neighbourhood contains all those actions, which are represented using the [Jeffersonian](jefferson.md) or [Mondadaian](mondada.md) conventions, sometimes in concurrent [subtiers](tiers.md).
+A Neighbourhood contains all those actions, which are represented using the [Jeffersonian](jefferson.md) or [Mondadaian](mondada.md) conventions, sometimes in concurrent [Subtiers](tiers.md).

 See also [HEAD](#head).